Y0Coss/docs-fork/pages/public_cloud/compute/migration_between_regions/guide.en-gb.md

 > Via the OVHcloud Control Panel
 >> To create an instance backup from the OVHcloud client space, follow [this section](/pages/public_cloud/compute/save_an_instance#createinstanceviamanager) of our guide to creating an instance backup.
 >>
+> Via the OVHcloud API
+>> To create an instance backup from the OVHcloud API, follow [this section](/pages/public_cloud/compute/save_an_instance#createinstanceviaapi) of our guide to creating an instance backup.
+>>
 > Via the Openstack CLI
->> Pour créer une sauvegarde d’une instance depuis la CLI OpenStack, suivez [cette section](/pages/public_cloud/compute/save_an_instance#createinstanceviaopenstack) de notre guide sur la création de la sauvegarde d'une instance.
+>> To create an instance backup from the OpenStack CLI, follow [this section](/pages/public_cloud/compute/save_an_instance#createinstanceviaopenstack) of our guide to creating an instance backup.
 >>
 > via Horizon
->> Pour créer une sauvegarde d’une instance depuis Horizon, suivez [cette section](/pages/public_cloud/compute/save_an_instance#createinstanceviahorizon) de notre guide sur la création de la sauvegarde d'une instance.
+>> To create an instance backup from the Horizon, follow [this section](/pages/public_cloud/compute/save_an_instance#createinstanceviahorizon) of our guide to creating an instance backup.
 >>

 ### Étape 2.
 Migrating your backup to another region